Overwhelmed at Work? Here’s What to Do

 Once you have your tasks written out and you have a grasp on everything you need to do, it’s time to get to work.
 When looking at all the big projects you have coming, it’s understandable to start feeling your heart rate increase and that sensation of being overwhelmed starts to creep in.
 Take those big tasks and break them into smaller goals.
 Turning one task into a dozen smaller ones might seem counter-intuitive, but in reality, it actually makes simpler assignments that you’ll achieve faster.
 This’ll build up momentum and makes these overwhelming projects much less intimidating.
 Before you know it, something that you had no idea how to get around becomes far less discouraging.

 We all know that hard work is important, but so is taking breaks.
 Your mind needs time to recharge.
 No matter how passionate you are about your work or how much you love your job, taking a step away from it from time to time will do you a world of good.
 Go grab a coffee or take a walk.
 Ten minutes is all you need to give your brain some rest, stop being overwhelmed at work, and come back to things with a clear mind.
-Take these breaks seriously and don’t skip them.
+If you are working from home, you can also take short naps for 15 to 20 minutes to feel refreshed.
+You can also get yourself a comfy mattress that can help you get relaxed quickly, for which you can check out the Sleepify comparison and find a perfect mattress for yourself.
+Moreover, take these breaks seriously and don’t skip them.
 You deserve to unplug and refocus.

 Hold Yourself Accountable